Igalia/explainers/custom-protocol-handlers/PredefinedHandlers/README.md

 ## Motivation

-There are different aspects of this proposals that could be used to motivate its consideration and, eventually and after some iterations to polish its design and implementation, its integration in the Chromium codebase.
+There are different aspects of this proposals that could be used to motivate its consideration and eventually, after some iterations to polish its design and implementation, its integration into the Chromium codebase.

 ### Code easier to maintain